-The last part of the session addressed the importance of Capacity Building programs as part of SFA, examining NATO'S apprach and in particular the process for generating Subject Matter Experts (SMEs) to provide tailored support.
-Part of the debated was focused on the NATO crises responses system and the new approach in planning activities, looking at the flexibility and an analysis on the environment and the conduct of SFA in the different phases of a crisis.
-The discussion highlighted a number of shortcomings of the current approach related to SMEs, including lack of common selection criteria, training requirements, and understanding of a duty of care provisionns and as well as undefined legal liabilities.
-On the positive side there have been steps taken to promote the development of a community of interest, as well as identification and evaluation of subject matter experts in same areas such as good governance SMEs identified through NATO's Building Integrity Programme.
-The discussion concluded by stressing the need for:
+The last part of the session addressed the importance of Capacity Building programs as part of SFA, examining NATO's approach and in particular the process for generating Subject Matter Experts (SMEs) to provide tailored support.
+Part of the debate was focused on the NATO crisis responses system and the new approach in planning activities, looking at the flexibility and an analysis of the environment and the conduct of SFA in the different phases of a crisis.

+The discussion highlighted a number of shortcomings of the current approach related to SMEs, including lack of common selection criteria, training requirements, and understanding of a duty of care provisions as well as undefined legal liabilities.On the positive side there have been steps taken to promote the development of a community of interest, as well as identification and evaluation of Subject Matter Experts in same areas such as good governance SMEs identified through NATO's Building Integrity Programme.

-- Identifying NATO's requirements; - developing a transparent process to make it clear what NATO has done and where we are going.
+The discussion concluded by stressing the need for: identifying NATO's requirements, developing a transparent process to make it clear what NATO has done and where we are going.